alirawashdeh/CallyJS/readme.md

 * Cater for "Meet John in three weeks"
 * Cater for "Meet John in three months"
 * Cater for "Meet John in three years"
+* Cater for "Meet John in a day / week / month / year"

 ### Location
 * Cater for "Meet John at Starbucks"